TiBeN/ia-mame/README.md

 - Make sure you have Java 7+ and Mame 0.161+ somewhere on your drive.

-- Make sure your Mame copy works as expected
+- Make sure you have working copy of the Mame emulator which suits your operating system.

 - Make sure your Mame rompath is writable.
-If not, set it as writable or add a writable one using the Mame 'rompath' parameter of the `mame.ini`.
+If not, make it writable or add another writable one on the 'rompath' directive of the `mame.ini`.

 - Download the
   [release tarball](https://github.com/TiBeN/ia-mame/releases/latest) and